UoA-CARES/cares_reinforcement_learning/README.md

 A factory class for creating a baseline RL algorithm that has been implemented into the CARES RL package.

 ### MemoryFactory.py
-A factory class for creating a memory buffer (prioritised or not) that has been implemented into the CARES RL package.
+A factory class for creating a memory buffer that has been implemented into the CARES RL package.

 ## Package Structure

 ```
 cares_reinforcement_learning/
 ├─ algorithm/
-natsort  ├─ policy/
+├─ policy/
 │  │  ├─ TD3.py
 │  │  ├─ ...
 │  ├─ value/